Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Preliminaries

+\begin{remark} For each solid torus $T_j$, the Reeb flow can be described as the following $S^1$-action:

+The orbit $\{x=0\}$ in this torus (the red orbit in Figure \ref{except}) is called the \emph{exceptional orbit} of $(\alpha_j,\beta_j)$ and orbits besides that are called \emph{principal orbits}.
+Then one can see from the above action that near the exceptional orbit, the principal orbits wrap around it in the form of $(\alpha_j,-p_j)$-torus knots. \end{remark}

-\begin{remark} Although we restricted $\beta_j$'s to certain conditions, one can instead set $\beta_j$'s to be just an integer.
+\begin{remark} (\cite{orlik}) Although we restricted $\beta_j$s to certain conditions, one can instead set $\beta_j$s to be just an integer.
 Then the following three sets of data give the same Besse manifold:

-Especially one can make $b$ to be 0 and change some other $\beta_j$'s.
-Also inserting/deleting a pair $(1,0)$ will give the same. \end{remark}
+Especially, one can make $b$ to be 0 and change some other $\beta_j$s.
+In addition, inserting/deleting a pair $(1,0)$ will give the same result. \end{remark}

+\begin{remark} Unlike other invariants, the Seifert invariant $b$ itself is difficult to detect geometrically.
+This is because a surgery along a fiber in a trivial $S^1$-bundle over a closed surface, according to the pair $(1,b)$ will again be a trivial $S^1$-bundle.
+But the Euler number $e$, the total sum of $b$ and all $\beta_j/\alpha_j$s, which we will talk about later, will be detected in the form of topological invariants like, for instance, homology/cohomology groups. \end{remark}

-Now in this particular setting, let's introduce some useful invariants.
-One is the \emph{Euler number} $e$ of a Seifert fibration $M\rightarrow S$ which was aforementioned in Theorem \ref{class}.
-This number is basically the generalization of the Euler number for genuine $S^1$-bundles: Both coincide for $S^1$-bundle cases and actually the prior has the same role as the original Euler number did.
+Now, in this particular setting, let us introduce some useful invariants.
+One would be the \emph{Euler number} $e$ of a Seifert fibration $M\rightarrow S$, which was aforementioned in Theorem \ref{class}.
+This number is basically the generalization of the Euler number for genuine $S^1$-bundles: Both coincide for $S^1$-bundle cases, and in fact, the prior has the same role as the original Euler number did.
 For example, the Euler number of a Seifert fibration can be seen as a ``self-intersection number of the zero section of the disc bundle induced from the Seifert fibration'' \cite{seifertt}.